johnwlambert/argoverse-centerpoint-simplified/README.md

-# argoverse-centerpoint-simplified
+# CenterPoint for Argoverse Data

+This repository is a simplified version of the [original CenterPoint repo](https://github.com/tianweiy/CenterPoint), with far less code, designed purely for inference (not for training).

 ## Installation

+Environment:
-I used Python 3.8.3
+- Python 3.8.3

 **Dependencies**
 - SparseConv (build locally)